jazzband/Watson/docs/user-guide/commands.md

 `-d, --day` | Reports activity for the current day.
 `-p, --project TEXT` | Logs activity only for the given project.
 You can add other projects by using this option several times.
 `-T, --tag TEXT` | Logs activity only for frames containing the given tag.
 You can add several tags by using this option multiple times
-`--help` | Show this message and exit.
+`-j, --json` | Format the log in JSON instead of plain text `--help` | Show this message and exit.

 ## `merge`